Traveling to Belize

 Traveling With Children?

-In addition, nationals of the following countries do not need visas to travel to Belize: the United States of America, Canada, Argentina, Brazil, Chile, Colombia, Panama, Costa Rica, South Korea, Mexico, Israel, the United Kingdom, France, Germany, Spain, Japan, The Netherlands, Belgium, Australia, New Zealand, South Africa, Uruguay, Malaysia, Barbados, Trinidad & Tobago, Jamaica, Honduras, Ireland, Switzerland, Italy, Venezuela, The Republic of China (Taiwan), Guatemala, Norway, Sweden and Denmark.
+The nationals of the following countries do not currently need visas to travel to Belize if they intend to stay less than 30 days: United States of America, Canada, Argentina, Brazil, Chile, Colombia, Panama, Costa Rica, South Korea, Mexico, Israel, the United Kingdom, France, Germany, Spain, Japan, The Netherlands, Belgium, Australia, New Zealand, South Africa, Uruguay, Malaysia, Barbados, Trinidad & Tobago, Jamaica, Honduras, Ireland, Switzerland, Italy, The Republic of China (Taiwan), Guatemala, Norway, Sweden and Denmark.

 Many other countries (aside from the list above) also enjoy visa free travel to Belize.
-A link to the complete list of countries and the visa requirements for each, can be found at the Government of Belize’s Ministry of Foreign Affairs website here (English language only)
+A link to the complete list of countries and the permitted stay for each, can be found at the Government of Belize’s Department of Immigration and Nationality website (English language only).

 Other useful links, to visa application forms and embassy locations, can be found here

 If you have visa questions, you can contact the Ministry of Foreign Affairs by email: email@example.com or telephone: (+501) 822-2322 or 822-2167 or consult with an Embassy or Consulate of Belize.

 A list of the various Embassies and Consuls of Belize around the world can be found here: https://immigration.gov.bz/passport/passport-where-to-apply/

 The Belize Tourism Board also provides additional travel information on its website https://www.travelbelize.org/getting-here/visas-and-immigration